 Once it’s rolled in the sprinkles, you wrap it in plastic wrap and refrigerate for at least an hour.
 Maybe two.
 You want the log to be solid so that you can cut uniform circles.
 This log has been chilling and looks beau-ti-ful.

-- Cut your cookie dough in half.
+Make sugar cookie dough per your instructions.
+Cut cookie dough in half.

-- Add a few drops of food coloring in the other half and mix.
+Add a few drops of food coloring in the other half and mix.

-- Roll out each half of the dough, about ¼ inch thick.
+Roll out each half of the dough, about 1/4 inch thick.

-- Place a little water on the colored dough, just a few drops to act as a glue
+Place a little water on the colored dough, just a few drops to act as a glue

-- Place the plain dough on top of the colored dough
+Place the plain dough on top of the colored dough

-- Gently roll two doughs together and trim to a rectangle
+Gently roll two doughs together and trim to a rectangle

-- Wrap in plastic wrap and refrigerate for 1-2 hours
+Wrap in plastic wrap and refrigerate for 1-2 hours

-Slice cookies in ¼ thickness
+Slice cookies in 1/4 thickness